avxkim/redmine-gitlab-hook/README.md

-# Redmine GitLab Hooker Plugin
+# Redmine GitLab Hook Plugin

 This plugin integrates Redmine with GitLab by processing webhook events from GitLab and updating Redmine issues when they are referenced in commit messages.